Troubleshooting volume mount issues on Azure Container Apps

 Output: mount error: could not resolve address for someaddress.file.core.windows.net: Unknown error

-- The Storage Account FQDN may not be able to be resolved - DNS may be misconfigured or traffic from Azure Container Apps is being blocked.
+- The Storage Account FQDN may not be able to be resolved - DNS may be misconfigured or unresolvable with the current DNS servers

 -